 And coming to her, he said, “Hail, full of grace!

-The common Greek salutation “Hail!” carries the connotation “rejoice!”, and the Greek word Luke uses for “full of grace” is in a perfect passive participle form, indicating that Mary already has been filled with God’s saving grace, even before Jesus was conceived in her womb.
-The literal translation would be along the lines of “Hail, you have been and are now graced.”
+The common Greek salutation “Hail!” carries the connotation “Rejoice!”, and the Greek word Luke uses for “full of grace” is in a perfect passive participle form, indicating that Mary already has been filled with God’s saving grace, even before Jesus was conceived in her womb.
+Thus, the greeting is equivalent to “Rejoice!
+You have been and are now graced.”

 The Lord is with you.”